velartrill/velartrill.github.io/orig/eriasta/flight/together.md

 Feranya sits down in the shade of an old pine tree, pulling out a passbook and inks and vials of chemicals.
 She busies herself doctoring it to fit Seri, who's vigilantly watching the road.

 "Here you go."
 Feranya sets the passbook down in the sun to dry.
 "You are now Keara Atuhi Kahatia Kehalena, by grace of the Goddess a covert investigator of the most holy Inquisition of the Temple of Meraya and the Protectorate of Seprena," she recites mockingly.
-"Hair color black, eye color gold, height five foot five or so, race Taikari."
+"Hair color black, eye color gold, height five and a quarter span, race Taikari."

 Seri makes a face.
 "I knew a girl named Keara once."